Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Discussion

 Another valuable outcome of our analysis is related to the performance of \textit{Amazon Reviews} word embedding.
 Commonly, the domain dependency on natural language processing is critical.
-However, the efficiency of models based on the \textit{Amazon Reviews} embedding is very low and provides a~large margin for improvement, Figure \ref{fig:char-comparison}.
-We hypothesize that this model could be a~perfect domain-dependent representation of words for electronic-related data.
-Unfortunately, we receive word embedding that proves to be mediocre.
-Therefore, we see significant opportunities in transfer learning approaches in natural language processing as in \cite{bartusiak:ENIC2015, BARTUSIAK2019141, Howard2018}.
+However, the efficiency of models based on the \textit{Amazon Reviews} embedding is mediocre at best.
+This embedding provides a large margin for improvement, Figure \ref{fig:char-comparison}.
+We hypothesize that this model could be a perfect domain-dependent representation of words for electronics-related data.
+Maybe we should use this embedding rather in the fine-tuning phase of training, and then it could potentially show more usefulness as in transfer learning approaches~\cite{bartusiak:ENIC2015, BARTUSIAK2019141, Howard2018}.